ying531/predictive-shift/README.md

 - Running `/plots_main.R` builds upon the above analyses results to create the five plots in the main text.

-### Acknowledgments

-Special thanks to  Diana Da In Le for offering the data pre-processing code for the ManyLabs1 dataset.

 ### Reference

 <a name="reference"></a>